-In this paper we consider the problem of modeling discrete-time, discrete-valued, multivariate timeseries.
+In this paper we consider the problem of modeling discrete-time, discrete-valued, multivariate time-series.
 For example, consider M time-series where each time-series can take B values.
-The motivating application in this paper is modeling of daily binary rainfall data (B = 2) for regional spatial networks of M stations (where typically M can vary from 10 to 100).
+The motivating application in this paper is modeling of daily binary rainfall data (B = 2) for a spatial network of M stations (where typically M can vary from 10 to 100).
 Modeling and prediction of rainfall is an important problem in the atmospheric sciences.
-A common application, for example, is simulating realistic daily rainfall patterns for a 90-day season, to be used as input Andrew W. Robertson International Research Institute for Climate Prediction (IRI), The Earth Institute at Columbia University, Palisades, NY 10964 awr@iri.columbia.edu for detailed crop-modeling simulations.
-A number of statistical methods have been developed for modeling daily rainfall time-series at single stations-first-order Markov models and various extensions (also known as "weather generators") have proven quite effective for single-station rainfall modeling in many geographic regions.
+A common application, for example, is simulating realistic daily rainfall patterns for a 90-day season, to be used as input for detailed crop-modeling simulations (e.g., Semenov and Porter 1995).
+A number of statistical methods have been developed for modeling daily rainfall time-series at single stations - first-order Markov models and various extensions (also known as "weather generators") have proven quite effective for single-station rainfall modeling in many geographic regions.
 However, there has been less success in developing models for multiple stations that can generate simulations with realistic spatial and temporal correlations in rainfall patterns (Wilks and Wilby 1999).

-Direct modeling of the dependence of the M daily observations at time t on the M observations at time t-1 requires an exponential number of parameters in M. This is clearly impractical for most values of Mof interest.
-In this paper we look at the use of hidden Markov models (HMMs) to avoid this problem an HMM uses a K-valued hidden first-order Markov chain to model time-dependence, with the M outputs at time t being conditionally independent of everything else given the current state value at time t.
-The hidden state variable in an HMM serves to capture temporal dependence in a low-dimensional manner, i.e., with $O(K^2)$ parameters instead of being exponential in M. From a scientific viewpoint, an attractive feature of the HMM is that the hidden states can be interpreted as underlying "weather states" (Hughes et al. 1999, Robertson et al. to appear).
+Direct modeling of the dependence of the M daily observations at time t on the M observations at time t - 1 requires an exponential in M number of parameters. which is clearly impractical for most values of M of interest.
+In this paper we look at the use of hidden Markov models (HMMs) to avoid this problem - an HMM uses a K-valued hidden first-order Markov chain to model timedependence, with the M outputs at time t being conditionally independent of everything else given current state value at time t.
+The hidden state variable in an HMM serves to capture temporal dependence in a low-dimensional manner, i.e., with $O(K^2)$ parameters instead of being exponential in M. From the physical point of view, an attractive feature of the HMM is that the hidden states can be interpreted as underlying "weather states" (Hughes et al. 1999, Robertson et al. 2003).

-Modeling the instantaneous multivariate dependence of the M observations on the state at time t would require B^M parameters per state if the full joint distribution were modeled.
-This in turn would defeat the purpose of using the HMM to reduce the number of parameters.
-Thus, approximations such as assuming conditional independence (CI) of the M observations are often used in practice (e.g., Hughes et al. 1999), requiring O(KMB) parameters.
+Modeling the instantaneous multivariate dependence of the M observations on the state at time t would require B^M parameters per state if the full joint distribution were modeled (which would defeat the purpose of using the HMM to reduce the number of parameters).
+Thus, approximations such as assuming conditional independence (CI) of the M observations are often used in practice (e.g., see Hughes and Guttorp 1994), requiring O(KMB) parameters.

-While the HMM-CI approach is a useful starting point it suffers from two well-known disadvantages for an application such as rainfall modeling: (1) the assumed conditional independence of the M outputs on each other at time t can lead to inadequate characterization of the dependence between the M time-series (e.g., unrealistic spatial rainfall patterns on a given day), (2) the assumed conditional independence of the Moutputs at time t from from the M outputs at time t-1 can lead to inadequate temporal dependence in the M time-series (e.g., unrealistic occurrences of wet days during dry spells).
+While the HMM-CI approach is a useful starting point it suffers from two well-known disadvantages for an application such as rainfall modeling: (1) the assumed conditional independence of the M outputs on each other at time t can lead to inadequate characterization of the dependence between the M time-series (e.g., unrealistic spatial rainfall patterns on a given day), (2) the assumed conditional independence of the M outputs at time t from from the M outputs at time t - 1 can lead to inadequate temporal dependence in the M time-series (e.g., unrealistic occurrences of wet days during dry spells).